noelalfaro/lettuce-challenge/README.md

 - **shadcn/ui:** UI component library built on Tailwind CSS (used for the Sheet component).
 - **react-icons:** Icon component library for hamburger menu icon to trigger sheet.
 - **tanstack/react-form:** A headless form library for React with built-in validation and state management.
+- **tanstack/react-query:** A data-fetching library for React that simplifies fetching, caching, and updating asynchronous data.
+- **prettier-plugin-tailwindcss:** Prettier plugin to automatically sort Tailwind CSS classes.
+- **date-fns:** Library for date manipulation and formatting.

 **Features Implemented:**

 - Responsive recreation of the Mon Ami Gabi website section based on the provided mockup.✅
 - Implementation of a functional reservation form (logs data to console). ✅
-- Dynamic "Upcoming Events" section: 🚧
+- Dynamic "Upcoming Events" section: ✅
-  - Fetches data from the provided JSON endpoint.
+  - Fetches data from the provided JSON endpoint.✅
-  - Filters out past events.
+  - Filters out past events.✅
-  - Displays events without dates at the bottom.
+  - Displays events without dates at the bottom.✅
-  - Includes city filtering functionality.
+  - Includes city filtering functionality.✅
 - Responsive navigation handling for desktop and mobile using Tailwind and shadcn/ui Sheet. ✅
 - Focus on clean code, clear naming conventions, and semantic HTML. ✅
 - Effort to meet ADA/WCAG accessibility standards (audited with Lighthouse). ✅